cjbarrows/morbles/README.md

 ## Todo

-[x] TECH DEBT: replace GateHandoff and PhysicsMapping for Air => Gate
-    - um, that was easy
-        [x] oops, except the Bumper => Gate interaction needs to be fixed (again) [x] and now the 2nd ball into a gate (from a mapping) needs to be fixed [x] I think a ball coming from a bumper should knock the first ball out...
-                  [x] try making a new animation system for the balls [x] and get rid of .proxy and Bumper => Air => Gate handoffs [ ] and fix toggle in the same way
 [ ] BUG: level editor seems broken
 [ ] additional game components? steal from that programming game (Turing Tumble)?
     [ ] stopper/catcher